AdaCore/learn/content/courses/advanced-ada/chapters/access_types.rst

 - objects have the same accessibility level as their types.

-When we declare the :ada:`L0_IA_2` object, its accessibility level is at library level because its type (the :ada:`L0_Integer_Access` type) is at library level.
+When we declare the :ada:`L0_IA_2` object in the code example, its accessibility level is at library level because its type (the :ada:`L0_Integer_Access` type) is at library level.
 Even though this declaration is in the :ada:`Show_Library_Level` procedure |mdash| whose declarative part is one level deeper than the library level |mdash|, the object itself has the same accessibility level as its type.

+Now that we've discuss the accessibility levels in this code example, let's see how the accessibility rules use these levels.

 Operations on Access Types